Risk Management

 Risk Operation

-TWM sets up "Risk Management Committee" for supervising and strictly controlling risk management related issues, and promotes a risk management-oriented management model to achieve the goal of improvement continuously.
+TWM sets up RMC which is chaired by the Chief Financial Officer and consists of 6 members including the chairman of board and the highest-ranking officer or their agent from each major risk management area.
+RMC is responsible for supervising and strictly controlling risk management related issues, and promotes a risk management-oriented management model to achieve the goal of improvement continuously.

 In the event of a major event or proposal, each responsible unit shall report it to a meeting of operation management or each management committee to decide the necessary measures.
 Each functional committee not only proactively focus and identify the potential risk issues within internal and external for the company, but bring up appropriate solutions.

-The operation record of the “Risk Management Committee” is coordinated and submitted by the Internal Audit Office to the chairman for approval.
+The operation record of the RMC is submitted to the chairman for approval.
 The Internal Audit Office follows up the status of operation and report to the Board of Directors at least once a year to ensure that relevant risk issues are effectively managed.

 The company has proactively promoted the mechanism of risk management since 2011.